Plain-capped Starthroat

 Heliomaster constantii pinicola

-Distribution: Pacific slope from El Salvador south through Nicaragua to southern Costa Rica
+Distribution: Pacific slope from El Salvador south through Nicaragua to southern Costa Rica.
+It occurs in dry to semi-humid forest, second growth, riparian corridors, and open country with trees and hedgerows in this region.

 Species Overview